yijingxu/CBM-SD3.5/YijingCode/training_data_design.md

 - File paths in metadata are relative to `YijingCode/TrainingData/` directory
 - Sample IDs are zero-indexed (0-99)
 - Prompt IDs are one-indexed (1-4)
+- The `save_dynamic_text_embedding` hyperparameter controls whether text embeddings are saved once per prompt (static) or per sample (dynamic)
+- In dynamic mode, text embeddings are saved alongside image latents in the same directory with the `_text.pt` suffix